nassosanagn/nassosanagn/README.md

 <p><img align="right" src="./images/giphy1.gif" width="180" height="180" /></p>

 - 🎓 Bachelor's Degree in CS at the department of Informatics & Telecommunications at [UoA].
-- 💻 Currently working as a Junior Data Engineer at [Netcompany-Intrasoft].
+- 💻 Currently working as a Junior Data Engineer at [Everypay].
 - 🤖 Deeply passionate about Data Engineering, Data Science, Machine Learning, and AI.
 - 🎯 2023 Goal: Contribute more to Open Source projects.
 - ✈️ I really enjoy traveling, camping and exploring places on my spare time.